neeharperi/neeharperi.github.io/_pages/cv.md

 Education
 ======
-* BSc, Computer Engineering, University of Maryland - College Park, 2021
+* B.S. in Computer Engineering, University of Maryland - College Park, Expected May 2021

 Work Experience
 ======